 Everything you need to know about Consolidating Credit Card Debt

 Of all the types of debt to be in, credit card debt is widely considered to be one of the worst.
-These companies charge very high interest rates which quickly make it nearly impossible for you to catch up on missed payments.
+These companies charge very high interest rates, which quickly make it nearly impossible for you to catch up on missed payments.
 However, the idea of paying for something with money you don’t presently have is a slippery slope and is a mistake that consumers frequently make.
-Consolidating your credit card debt is an option that you have if you are finding it impossible to pay off all of your outstanding balances, but you need to get all the information before you jump head first into this.
+Consolidating your credit card debt is an option that you have if you are finding it impossible to pay off all of your outstanding balances, but you need to get all the information before you jump headfirst into this.

 Why would you want to “consolidate credit card debt”?